kritsana-chaikaew/OWASP-juice-shop/README.md

   * search box is vulnerable to reflect XSS
 ---
 ### 4.Five-Star Feedback
-  * Ok, this still about XSS.
-When I submit a contract form it will disply on about page.
+  * I thought it was persistent XSS, but it's not.
+I found admin page at #/administration
-  TODO
+---